 - Some people take medication on a regular basis to make outbreaks less frequent and to reduce the chance of passing on the virus to others.

 - Your clinician can also prescribe a medication that you take when you have an outbreak.
 You should start this medication as soon as possible, or within 72 hours of first noticing symptoms.
 It can make the outbreak shorter and less uncomfortable.

 - Over time, outbreaks tend to become less frequent and milder.
 Some people will get outbreaks once a month or once every few months.
-One in 10 people will experience only one outbreak ever.
+1 in 10 people will experience only 1 outbreak ever.

 - You may find you are more likely to get an outbreak if:

 - You are tired, under stress, or sick.

 - You are not eating or sleeping well.